RanaSmarty/Java-Learning/Introduction to Java/README.md

-# welcomeToGitHub Program
+# welcomeToGitHub & heyJava Program

-This is a simple Java program that prints a welcoming message to developers joining the GitHub world.
+This is a simple Java program that prints a welcoming message to developers joining the Java and GitHub world.

 ## Description

 The program prints the following message to the console:

-Hey developers, Welcome to GitHub World!
+Hey developers, Welcome to GitHub World! and
+Hey, Java World!

-It is a basic example for learning how to use Git and GitHub and serves as an introduction to working with repositories.
+It is a basic example for learning how to use Java, Git, and GitHub and serves as an introduction to working with repositories.

 ## Requirements